borismus/smus.com/content/posts/2018/classical-interpreters/index.md

 An promising approach that could work for solo piano music might be to use something like [Onsets and Frames][onsets-frames] to extract piano rolls and then apply something like a Dynamic Time Warp (DTW) in piano roll space.
-A more general approach might be to synthesize each bar as a waveform (from MIDI), and then align the bars using something like DTW based on a Constant-Q transform (CQT).
+A more general approach might be to synthesize each bar into raw audio (from MIDI), and then align recordings to synthesized audio using something like DTW based on a Constant-Q transform (CQT).

 My brief and ill-guided attempts to [do something like this][mir] on real-world examples didn't yield good enough results.
 Any ML/DSP experts want to take this